Th0ught09/QScores-Archiver/README.md

 `sudo apt install libboost-program-options-dev libboost-filesystem-dev`

 2. Proceed with configuring QScores-Archiver (see the section "Configuring and Compiling" below) in one of two ways:
-  (a)  Boost is downloaded from [here](https://www.boost.org/users/download/) and unarchived, but no further configuration or compilation of Boost is done.
+  1. Boost is downloaded from [here](https://www.boost.org/users/download/) and unarchived, but no further configuration or compilation of Boost is done.
 When configuring QScores-Archiver, it will be copied from a local directory and compiled.
 This is the default and it is assumed that Boost is unarchived in the `/usr/local/boost/` directory (edit the value to the variable `FETCHCONTENT_SOURCE_DIR_BOOST` in `src/cmake/boost.cmake` to change the location).
-  (b)  Boost is cloned from GitHub and compiled.
+  2. Boost is cloned from GitHub and compiled.
 To enable this option, edit `src/cmake/boost.cmake` and go to the section with "###############" and read carefully.
 Swap the comments around.
 The second option only has one command:  CPMAddPackage ()

 ###  conda